brendondsouza/Airportle/README.md

 # Airportle
 Airportle is a spin on the trending game, Wordle!
-The aim is to deduce a 3 letter airport code of an Internation airport in the United States.
+The aim is to deduce a 3 letter airport code of an International airport in the United States.

 **Link to project:** https://airportle.netlify.app